norwegian-geotechnical-institute/global-tsunami-amplification-factors/calculate_MIH/README.txt

         - This will generate result_ts.nc.offshore.txt with waveforms and offshore heights.
         - Return to the root folder: cd ..
     c) Run calculate_MIH_HySEA.py to compute MIH for all POIs.
+        - Modify paths in main-section to match the location of files in your system.
         - Output will be saved to example_HySEA/calculated_MIH_HySEA.txt
-        - Modify the script’s main section to adapt it to your own HySEA simulations and amplification factors.
         - Required: example_HySEA/result_ts.nc_id.txt, which maps POI IDs to amplification factors and locations.
 The first line must indicate the number of time series in the HySEA run.

 3. Running HySEA from scratch with precomputed global amplification factors